barthoekstra/nl-birdmap/README.md

 <sup>4</sup> Royal Netherlands Air Force, P.O Box 8762, 4820 BB Breda, The Netherlands<br />

 ## Data
-This repository contains all necessary raw data, with the exception of the necessary polar volume files of Dutch weather radar data.
-Given the large data volume of weather radar data, it is impractical to share this here, but the data is freely available via the [KNMI open data portal](https://dataplatform.knmi.nl/) and can be accessed via thet [{getRad} R package](https://aloftdata.github.io/getRad/).
+This repository contains all data needed as initial input data.
+Unfortunately, given the large data volume of weather radar data, it is impractical to share this here, but the data is freely available via the [KNMI open data portal](https://dataplatform.knmi.nl/) and can be accessed via thet [{getRad} R package](https://aloftdata.github.io/getRad/).
 The analysis notebooks show how files should be structured for the analysis and the folder structure has been retained by adding empty `.gitkeep` files to this repository.

-### GIS data
-A short summary table with GIS data files, their contents and sources is listed below.
+A short summary table with of input files, their contents and sources is listed below.